 The Federal Independent Living Program does not require states to provide specific services (other than an initial life-skills assessment), and allows for great flexibility in program design.
 States are required to have a state plan for independent living services, an individual independent living plan for each youth participating in the program, and cooperative and collaborative efforts among agencies.
 Other than these basic requirements, states have tremendous flexibility in designing and delivering independent living services.
 Many states' independent living programs vary widely across counties and cities as well.
 Programs in each state vary according to how social services are administered, i.e., centrally, through a state department of social services, or locally, through a county administered system.
-The presence of state Independent Living Coordinators and state-wide Independent Living Advisory Committees facilitates the sharing of program and force consistency in program implementation. sistency in program implementation.
+The presence of state Independent Living Coordinators and state-wide Independent Living Advisory Committees facilitates the sharing of program strategies and fosters consistency in program implementation.
 A number of national organizations, including CWLA, the National Resource Center for Youth Development, the National Independent Living Association, and the Daniel Memorial Institute, provide resources, information, training, and other support to independent living programs nationwide.

+Information, training, and other support to independent living programs nationwide.
 Federal funds can not currently be used to provide room and board to youth participating in the independent living program; residential services or other housing assistance must be provided through other funding sources.
 For example, in many states, residential placements and subsidized independent living services are paid for through Title IV-E foster care maintenance funds or other state funds.